Resource Marginal Problems: Results

 Clearly, the set $\CL$ of {\em all} compatible marginal density matrices associated with subsystems specified by $\bm{\Lambda}$ is a superset of $\CRTL$.
 Then, the complement of $\CRTL$ in $\CL$, i.e., $\CL\setminus\CRTL$, is simply the set of compatible $\bmsl$ that must necessarily result in a resourceful marginal in $\rmt$.

-Among others, \cref{Def:RMP} contains as special cases the usual marginal problem for quantum states and the problem of deciding whether a given system is a resourceful state.
+Among others, resource marginal problems contain as special cases the usual marginal problem for quantum states and the problem of deciding whether a given system is a resourceful state.
 Of course, our unified framework allows us to obtain a general, quantitative analysis beyond these special cases, see~\cref{Fig:Summary}.
-Note further that assuming $\bmsl\in\CL$ may be very natural, e.g., in the certification of the resource nature of $\rmt$.
+Note further that assuming $\bmsl\in\CL$ may be very natural, e.g., in certifying the resource nature of $\rmt$.
 However, this assumption does not have to be imposed {\em a priori} since the characterization of $\CL$ represents a specific instance of our general problem.
 Indeed, checking the membership of $\CL\setminus\CRTL$ is equivalent to determining the membership of both $\CL$ and $\CRTL$.
-Hence, we shall stick to the most general setting given by Definition~\ref{Def:RFC} in subsequent discussions.
+Hence, we shall stick to the most general setting given by the definition of $R$-free compatibility in subsequent discussions.